samuraraujo/SERIMI-RDF-Interlinking/README.md

 ### 3. Gems

-After install JRuby, you have to install the following gems in order to make Serimi works properly:
+After install JRuby, you have to install the following gems:

 * actionmailer (2.3.2)
 * actionpack (2.3.2)